isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/vaccinated-travel-lane.md

 <p style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">If travellers are leaving Singapore and their time of departure from Singapore is:</p>
 <ol style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5; list-style-type: disc;">
-<li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">before 1500 hours on the day of test, they will be exempted from taking their scheduled PCR test.
+<li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;"><b>before 1500 hours on the day of test</b>, they will be <u>exempted</u> from taking their scheduled PCR test.
 Any unutilised charge(s), excluding administrative fees, will be refunded by the designated chain of clinics to the credit card used to pay for the tests.</li>
-<li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">on or after 1500 hours on the day of test, they are still required to take their scheduled PCR test.
+<li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;"><b>on or after 1500 hours on the day of test</b>, they are still <u>required</u> to take their scheduled PCR test.
 They do not need to wait for the test results to be released before departing Singapore.</li>
 </ol>
 <p style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">The traveller’s time of departure from Singapore is defined as the scheduled time of departure of their flight or ferry, or the time they clear departure immigration if they depart by land.</p>